unc-csxl/orientation/frontend/higher_order_functions.md

 </tr>
 </table>

 This is super useful!
-As you can see, we modified our function to use the passed in `modifierFunction` to actually modify each number in our array.
-Let's see our new `modifyNumbers` function in action:
+As you can see, we modified our function to use the passed in `transformerFunction` to actually transform each number in our array.
+Let's see our new `mapNumbers` function in action:

 <table>
-<tr><th width="520">Use the `modifyNumbers` Function</th></tr>
+<tr><th width="520">Use the `mapNumbers` Function</th></tr>
 <tr>
 <td>